On Demand Grand Rounds: Neurobiology of Resilience: From Basic Science To Clinical Practice

 Dr. Mattingly currently serves on the board of directors for APSARD and the Scientific Program Committee for the World Federation for ADHD.
 He also serves on the board of Headway House, a regional support program for individuals with chronic mental health conditions.

 Gregory W. Mattingly, MD reports that he will be discussing commercial products including Antidepressants.
+This presentation and all the content materials were reviewed to mitigate any identified conflicts of interest.
 He also reports the following relationships with commercial interest:

 Physician Statement: Sheppard Pratt is accredited by The Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.
 Sheppard Pratt takes responsibility for the content, quality, and scientific integrity of this CME activity.
 Sheppard Pratt designates this enduring activity for a maximum of 1.0 AMA PRA Category 1 Credit(s)™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.